anirbanbasu/frankfurtermcp/README.md

 ## Environment variables

 Following is a list of environment variables that can be used to configure the application.
-A template of environment variables is provided in the file `.env.template`.
+A template of environment variables is provided in the file `.env.template`. _Note that the default values listed in the table below are not always the same as those in the `.env.template` file_.

 The following environment variables can be specified, prefixed with `FASTMCP_`: `HOST`, `PORT`, `DEBUG` and `LOG_LEVEL`.
 See [global configuration options](https://gofastmcp.com/servers/server#global-settings) for FastMCP.
 Note that `on_duplicate_` prefixed options specified as environment variables _will be ignored_.